 In this tutorial, we will walk you through how to install Dolby Access app and enable Dolby Atmos spatial sound on Microsoft Surface Go.

-How To Boot Surface Go 1-3 From A USB Drive
+How to Boot Surface Go From a USB Drive

-In this article, we will show you how to boot your original Surface Go, Surface Go 2, and Surface Go 3 from a USB Drive in three different methods.
+This article will show you how to boot your original Surface Go, Surface Go 2, Surface Go 3, and Go 4 from a USB Drive using three different methods.

 Surface Go USB-C Charging: We tested 3 USB-C PD chargers for comparison